This post may contain affiliate links. See our disclosure policy.

 Recipe Tips:

 We received this recipe suggestion in our comments.
-Thank you, Bonnie!- “I learned to make a very similar toffee at a professional candy making class.
+Thank you, Bonnie!- “I learned to make a very similar toffee at a professional candy-making class.
 Find liquid lecithin and add about one teaspoon after all ingredients come to a boil.
 Lecithin is an emulsifier and will make a difference.
-If butter separates, you’re probably cooking on too high heat……vigorously stir in ‘white ‘ foamy part and all should be well.
+If butter separates, you’re probably cooking on too high heat……vigorously stir in the ‘white ‘ foamy part and all should be well.

 - Candy will take longer if you make it on a rainy day ~ I put coarse salt lightly on top.

 Tasty but it didn’t make very much at all.
 Watch the temperature closely.
-I went just a dad over the recommended 310 and it became a little too brittle but still good. the 3/4 cups of chocolate chips was way to much for my liking.
+I went just a dad over the recommended 310 and it became a little too brittle but still good. the 3/4 cups of chocolate chips was way too much for my liking.
 Chocolate tends to dominate flavors and I wanted more of the toffee flavor so I didn’t put as much as recommended but it was still too much so I scraped some off.
-If you adore chocolate leave it on .I don’t think the amount of time spent and the amount of finished product is necessarily worth it.
+If you adore chocolate leave it on.